April 29, 2026Ceren Kaya Akgün

 I am on the Heym team and use AI agents in production workflows daily.
 Everything in this tutorial reflects features available in Heym today.

 If you are new to the broader concept, what is AI workflow automation is a good starting point before continuing.
+If you are still weighing whether you actually need an agent or a simpler chatbot for your task, our AI agent vs chatbot guide settles that question with a decision framework.
 Once your agent is running, AI agent use cases and AI agent memory are natural next reads.

 What You Need Before You Start